sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 For this tutorial, we will assume that the *wet-lab* stages of the experiment have been performed and we are now in the right-hand branch of the workflow.
 In this tutorial we will demonstrate the steps of **Quality assessment**, **alignment**, **quantification** and **differential expression testing**.

-The *summarised* data for this experiment were made available on the Sequencing Read Archive with accession SRP144496. **For the purposes of this workshop we have created a downsampled dataset**
+The fastq data for this experiment were made available on the Sequencing Read Archive with accession SRP144496. **For the purposes of this workshop we have created a downsampled dataset**

-If you want to know how to obtain these data, see the optional Appendix

 ## Section 1: Preparation
 #### 1. Sign-up to the European Galaxy server